Exit poll twists peak: Bengal remains a nail biter, Assam goes BJP, Kerala swings UDF - BusinessToday

 Exit Poll Results 2026 today | India Today-Axis My India has projected a massive win for the BJP in Assam, UDF in Kerala, and Vijay's TVK in Tamil Nadu.
 If these numbers hold, Tamil Nadu will be a major upset as Vijay's TVK will be party number one in its very first election.

-In Assam, NDA is likely to get 48% of the votes, while Congress may settle for just 38% of the votes.
+In Assam, NDA is likely to get 48% of the votes and 88-100 seats, while Congress may settle for just 38% of the votes and 24-36 seats.

 So far, four exit polls are showing the BJP victory in West Bengal.

-Axis My India's exit poll numbers for West Bengal will be released tomorrow, Thursday (April 30).
+Axis My India's exit poll numbers for West Bengal will be released on Thursday (April 30).

 CLICK HERE for Full Coverage of Assembly Elections 2026